JF002/infinitime.io/content/en/blog/2020-09/i-received-my-pinetime-devkit-now-what/index.md

 First of all, congratulations!
 I hope you'll have a lot of fun coding, hacking and building projects around the PineTime.

 # About the devkit
+The Pinetime is built around the NRF52832 SoC supporting Bluetooth low energy (BLE).
+It is a ARM Cortex-M4 CPU running at 64Mhz and equipped with 512KB of flash memory, and 64KB of RAM memory.

+PineTime also embeds a LCD display, a touchpanel, a button, a vibrator, a heart rate sensor and a motion sensor.

 The first batch of PineTime devkits (end 2019) was preloaded with a demo firmware that implemented most of the functionalities of the watch.
 It was quite nice, but it was proprietatry, closed source.

-Since them, the community worked hard and [many projects have been created](https://wiki.pine64.org/index.php?title=PineTime#Development_efforts), all of them based on different technologies, languages, RTOS and tools.
+Since then, the community worked hard and [many projects have been created](https://wiki.pine64.org/index.php?title=PineTime#Development_efforts), all of them based on different technologies, languages, RTOS and tools.

 A few weeks ago, Pine64 asked the community to provide an open source firmware that would be preloaded in the next batch of PineTime devkits, and **[InfiniTime](https://github.com/JF002/Pinetime)** is the chosen one.